kengz/openai_lab/source/includes/_DEVELOPMENT.md

 - `rl/experiment.py`: the main high level experiment logic
 - `rl/util.py`: Generic util

-Each run is an `experiment` that runs multiple `Trial`s (not restricted to the same `experiment_id` for future cross-training).
-Each `Trial` runs multiple (by flag `-t`) `Session`s, so an `trial` is a `sess_grid`.

-Each trial collects the data from its sessions into `trial_data`, which is saved to a JSON and as many plots as there are sessions.
-On the higher level, `experiment` analyses the aggregate `trial_data` to produce a best-sorted CSV and graphs of the variables (what's changed across experiments) vs outputs.

 ## problem

 simple, the split, how to add. each JSON key is?

-## Quick start

-code for running a dqn agent

-Walk through json file